Coder-RD/SQL-Challenge/README.md

 The **Weather Observation Station 16** challenge focuses on finding the smallest Northern Latitude (`LAT_N`) from the `STATION` table that satisfies the specified latitude condition.

 The result must be rounded to the required number of decimal places.

-### 🧠 Problem-Solving Approach

-1. Filter the `STATION` table using the required `LAT_N` condition.
-2. Select latitude values greater than the specified value.
-3. Use `MIN()` to find the smallest qualifying latitude.
-4. Round the result using `ROUND()`.
-5. Return the final result.

 ### 🎯 Learning Outcome